Ryansousa10/Car_API/README.md

 - 🏎️ **InvalidBrandException** The InvalidBrandException class is a custom exception that is thrown when the car's brand is invalid.
 It extends RuntimeException and contains information about the invalid brand.

 - 🏎️ **CarRepository** The CarRepository interface is a Spring Data JPA interface that extends JpaRepository.
 It provides ready-made methods for accessing the database related to the Car entity.
 No implementation is required as Spring Data JPA takes care of it.

+<h2><strong>Problem solved:</strong></h2>
+<p>The project solves the problem of managing information about cars and allows the registration of these cars in a database.
+It also offers the ability to retrieve specific information about a car based on the chassis, which can be useful in various situations such as checking details of a car for insurance purposes, maintenance history, among others.</p>

+<p>Additionally, the project addresses input validation, ensuring that the data entered is valid, including validating the car brand.
+This helps maintain data integrity in the database and provides a secure and reliable API for recording and retrieving car information.</p>

+<p>In summary, the project offers a solution for managing car information through a Spring Boot API, focusing on data validation and efficient retrieval of information based on the car's chassis.</p>

 <h3 align="center">Languages and Tools:</h3>